ParallelMaths/parallel/pages/8-08-secret-maths-club.md

 ---

 You should reply with the number of letters in the word spoken by the doorman.
-So if the doorman had said, six or ten, the reply would have been 3.
-Had he said eleven, then the reply would have been 6.
+So if the doorman had said "six" or "ten", the reply would have been 3.
+Had he said "eleven", then the reply would have been 6.
 :::

-A palindrome that is the same read forwards or backwards, such as “level” or “mum”.
+A palindrome is a word that is the same read forwards or backwards, such as “level” or “mum”.
 One evening, the secret maths club changes its rules, so that the doorman asks questions and the answers have to be palindromes.
-How would you answer these questions.
+How would you answer these questions?

 ::: problem id=1_2 marks=1
 __1.2.__ Give me another word for midday.